porumamilla/airflow-cloud-sql-proxy-sample/README.md

 4) Under root of this project you can find the file sqlproxy-services.yaml and deploy it using the following command <br/>kubectl apply -f sqlproxy-services.yaml

-5) Once the you deploy the service for SQL proxy please run the following command to get the Cluster IP <br/>kubectl get services <br>You will see something like "sqlproxy-service-database1   ClusterIP   xx.xx.xxx.xxx".
+5) Once the you deploy the service for SQL proxy please run the following command to get the Cluster IP <br/> kubectl get services <br/> You will see something like "sqlproxy-service-database1   ClusterIP   xx.xx.xxx.xxx".
 Note down this ip so that we can use this in Composer connections